SouravKumarN/Haomail/README.md

 # Haomail
-Aanoonemn email client used to easily send and receive emails using Gmail API.
+Aanooniemn email client used to easily send and receive emails using Gmail API.